How quickly can you catch Covid again?

 Related: Omicron variant ‘less likely to cause long Covid’

-More than two years on from the first Covid case in the UK, millions of Britons have caught the virus and some have had it multiple times.
+More than two years on from the first Covid-19 case in the UK, millions of Britons have caught the virus and some have had it multiple times.

-Around one in 25 people in England are now testing positive for the virus, according to the latest figures from the Office of National Statistics (ONS) from the end of July.
+Although the infection rate has subsided for now, fears persist that the UK could be hard hit by a fresh wave in autumn once the weather turns.

-So just how likely is a reinfection and how much protection do vaccines and booster shots offer?
+So just how likely is a reinfection in those who have already caught the virus and how much protection do vaccines and booster shots offer?

 Here’s everything you need to know.